geospatial-services-framework/gsf-js-client-sdk/doc/manual/tutorial/examples.md

 The GSF [**Client**] object provides the ability to query and sort the job list.

 ### The 'query' option
 The [**JobListOptions**] object supports an option called 'query'.
 This can be used to form advanced queries of the job database.
 The primary building block of a query is the comparison operator, which may be used to select jobs matching the desired criteria.
+To further refine the matching criteria for jobs, it is possible to use logical operators and element operators.

 The job search API supports the following comparison operators:
 - $eq
 - $gt
 - $gte
 - $lt
 - $lte

+Additionally, the API offers the following logical operators, further enhancing the ability to pinpoint jobs:
 - $ne
 - $or
 - $and
 - $not
 - $nor

+Furthermore, the API offers the following element operators to refine searches even further:
 - $exists
 - $type